maricsnel/WeeklySQLChallenge/Week 7.md

     Total;
 ```

-This query calculates the percentage split of total revenue by category.
-The ```Segments``` CTE calculates the revenue for each category, while the ```Total``` CTE calculates the overall total revenue.
-The main query then computes the revenue split percentage for each category.
-Since there's a single value for total revenue, a cross join with the ```Total``` CTE is used to calculate the percentage split for each category.
+- CTE "Segments":
+  - This CTE calculates the total revenue generated for each product category.
+  - It calculates the sum of the product of "QTY" (quantity) and "Price" for all products within each category.

+- CTE "Total":
+  - This CTE calculates the overall total revenue generated across all categories.
+  - It calculates the sum of the product of "QTY" and "Price" for all products.

+- The main query:
+  - This query retrieves the category name and revenue split percentage for each product category.
+  - The calculation for the revenue split percentage is done by dividing the category's revenue by the total revenue across all categories and then multiplying by 100.
+  - The `CROSS JOIN` clause combines the "Segments" CTE with the "Total" CTE, resulting in a single-row "Total" value that can be used to calculate the percentage for each category.

 | category_name | revenue_split |
 |---------------|---------------|
 | Mens          | 55.38         |